Dear Dr. B,

 What is the difference between an anxiety attack and a panic attack?
 I think I’m having one of them but I’m not sure what the difference is.
 And what can you do when you have them?

 I’m glad you asked.
 I’ve had patients ask the same question.
 Most people experience anxiety at some point in their life, but relatively few actually experience a full-blown panic attack.
+I’ll share the key differences between anxiety attacks and panic attacks, symptoms, and ways you can calm or manage anxiety or panic attacks.

 Out of nowhere, you experience an incapacitating feeling of fear and dread.
 Your heart races and pounds so loud in your chest that you hear it in your ears.
 The sudden overwhelming onset of panic leaves you feeling paralyzed and afraid—sometimes to the point of being afraid you might die.